axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 Menu type
 +++++++++

-There are two type of custom menu items:
+There are two types of custom menu items:

-    - Ivy process: This kind of menu will call an Ivy process when be clicked and can set as the default homepage in user profile.
+    - Ivy process: trigger an Ivy process when clicked and can be set as the default homepage in a user's profile.

-    - External link: This kind of menu will open its link in a new tab and cannot set as the default homepage in user profile.
+    - External link: open an external link in a new tab and cannot be set as the default homepage in a user's profile.

-By default, the type of custom menu item is Ivy process.
-To change its type to external link, set the ``isExternalLink`` attribute to ``true``.
+The Ivy process is the default custom menu item type.
+To change custom menu item type to external link, set the ``isExternalLink`` attribute to ``true``.

 Menu index
 ++++++++++

-The custom menu items are under the default menu items.
+The custom menu items can be found below the default menu items.

-To define the order of custom menu items, set a number to the ``index`` attribute, it will displayed by the given index.
+To set the order of custom menu items, assign a number to the ``index`` attribute.
+The item will be displayed based on the given index.
-If you don't set index for custom menu items, they will be sort by alphabetical order.
+If custom menu items are not indexed, they will be sorted alphabetically.

 Add custom menu items
 ---------------------

-Portal provides two approaches to add custom menu items.
-Please read below sections for more details.
+There are two ways to add custom menu items in Portal.
+Please refer to the following sections for more information.

 Callable subprocess
 +++++++++++++++++++